fdintino/Pillow/docs/handbook/image-file-formats.rst

 **tile_rows** / **tile_cols**
     For tile encoding, the (log 2) number of tile rows and columns to use.
     Valid values are 0-6, default 0.
+Ignored if "autotiling" is set to true in libavif version **0.11.0** or greater.

 **autotiling**
     Split the image up to allow parallelization.
 Enabled automatically if "tile_rows"